Green Funerals

 Conservation Burial Grounds

-In addition to meeting all the requirements for both hybrid burial grounds and natural burial grounds, conservation burial grounds are green burial sites that conserve land in a way that increases the conservation goals of an ecologically significant park, wildlife corridor, critical habitat area, or permanently protected open space.
+In addition to meeting all the requirements for both hybrid burial grounds and natural burial grounds, conservation burial grounds are green burial sites that conserve land to increase the conservation goals of an ecologically significant park, wildlife corridor, critical habitat area, or permanently protected open space.

-Conservation burial grounds must also be owned by a government or non-profit conservation agency that is recognized by the Internal Revenue Service as a public charity and in business for at least five years.
+Conservation burial grounds must also be owned by a government or non-profit conservation agency that the Internal Revenue Service recognizes as a public charity and in business for at least five years.

 There are two main benefits of green burials that everyone should be aware of: